SensesProject/land-use/src/assets/text/en.md

 +++ solution 6

-In the SSP2-1.9 Scenario, AFOLU plays a pivotal role in turning total CO₂ emissions net-negative via large-scale afforestation and BECCS.
+In the SSP2-1.9 Scenario, which is compatible with the 1.5°C target of the Paris Agreement, AFOLU plays a pivotal role in turning total CO₂ emissions net-negative via large-scale afforestation and BECCS.
 CH₄ and N₂0 emissions from AFOLU are substantially reduced by technical mitigation and/or behavioural change towards diets with less animal products.
 However, non-CO₂ AFOLU emissions can't be eliminated in full because they are inherent to agricultural production.
 In sum over all GHGs, AFOLU is a sink of 1171 Mt CO₂-equivalents in 2100.

 +++ cdr 0